A Brief Summary of the Following Article

 - Fatigue: Operating a motor vehicle while fatigued or sleepy is commonly referred to as “drowsy driving.”
-This often happens when a driver hasn’t slept enough, but it can also happen due to untreated sleep disorders, medications, drinking alcohol, and shift work.
+This often happens when a driver has not slept enough, but it can also happen due to untreated sleep disorders, medications, drinking alcohol, and shift work.

-Steps to Take after a Car Accident in Albuquerque
+Steps To Take After a Car Accident in Albuquerque, NM

-Just after your car accident, it’s crucial that you remain calm and execute a few key steps that may help protect your rights.
-While the post-accident procedure is relatively straightforward, it isn’t always easy to remember and implement the proper steps when you’re feeling stressed and in physical discomfort.
-Although crashes are so common in Albuquerque, not all drivers have a sense of what to do just after a crash.
+Just after your car accident, it is crucial you remain calm and execute a few key steps that may help protect your rights.
+While the post-accident procedure is relatively straightforward, it is not always easy to remember and implement the proper steps when you are feeling stressed and in physical discomfort.
 Here are a few tips that will help you get the compensation you deserve:

 Check Yourself and Others for Injuries

 You might feel shaky and disoriented after a car crash, which is completely normal.
-It’s vital that you put your personal safety above all else.
+It is vital that you put your personal safety above all else.
 Call 911 or ask someone else to do so if you think anyone is hurt, either in your car or any other vehicle involved in the accident.
-If you’re injured, try not to move until help can get to you.
+If you are injured, try not to move until help can get to you.

 Pull Over and Call 911

-If it’s safe to do so, remove your vehicle from the line of traffic, turn on your hazard lights, and call the police as soon as possible.
+If it is safe to do so, remove your vehicle from the line of traffic, turn on your hazard lights, and call the police as soon as possible.
 Mention your location and any injuries that were sustained in the accident.
-Note that no matter the severity of the accident—even if it’s just a minor fender bender—calling the police is essential so they can create a legal accident report.
-Without a legal accident report, or police report, a greedy insurance company can use it against you to deny or minimize what they pay for your lawful and just claim.
+Note that no matter the severity of the accident—even if it is just a minor fender bender—calling the police is essential so they can create a legal accident report.
+Without a legal accident report or police report, a greedy insurance company can use it against you to deny or minimize what they pay for your lawful and just claim.

 Once the police are on their way, try to exchange contact information with the other driver.
 Your insurance and the other driver’s insurance will need each other’s contact information to ultimately decide who pays for the damages.

-When discussing the proceedings with anyone, it’s important that you don’t slip up and admit fault or liability, especially if you are not at fault.
+When discussing the proceedings with anyone, it is important that you do not slip up and admit fault or liability, especially if you are not at fault.
 Any statements you make can be used against you later in the claim or legal proceedings.
-Remember, it is a jury’s job to determine who’s at fault, not yours.
+Remember, it is a jury’s job to determine who is at fault, not yours.

 Get Witness Contact Information

-Just after calling the police and ensuring that everyone is okay, scan the area to see if any witnesses observed the events of the accident.
-To avoid a “my word against theirs” dispute, it’s often critical to the case to have a neutral third-party account of the incident.
+Just after calling the police and ensuring that everyone was okay, scan the area to see if any witnesses observed the events of the accident.
+To avoid a “my word against theirs” dispute, it is often critical to the case to have a neutral third-party account of the incident.

 Use your phone to take photos of the accident scene, the vehicles involved, skid marks, road signs, and any sustained injuries.
-It’s always better to take too many pictures than not enough.
-Likewise, while it’s still fresh in your mind, jot down the details of the accident as you most accurately recall them.
+It is always better to take too many pictures than not enough.
+Likewise, while it is still fresh in your mind, jot down the details of the accident as you most accurately recall them.